Commuting time geometry of ergodic Markov chains: The problem

-The trick will be to extend this result to non-time-reversible chains.
-Now, it may in fact be the case that to any chain there corresponds a time-reversible chain having the same $T$, up to multiplication by a positive constant.
-This would immediately take care of the extension beyond the time-reversible case.
-It is easy enough to compute what the transition rates of this time-reversible chain would have to be, but we don't know that they are always positive.
-We leave this question for another day.
+{\bf Note.} If it were the case that to any chain there corresponds a time-reversible chain having the same $T$, up to multiplication by a positive constant, this extension would be immediate.
+It is easy enough to compute what the transition rates of this time-reversible chain would have to be, the question is whether these are necessarily positive.
+Russ Lyons found by computer search that the answer is no: There are chains whose commuting-time matrix does not arise from a time-reversible chain.
+In fact such chains become plentiful as the number of states increases.

 Before proceeding, we should observe that the triangle inequality for squared lengths is not in itself a sufficient condition for realizability of a Euclidean simplex.
 It \emph{is} sufficient for tetrahedra (four vertices in 3-space), but for five vertices we have the following counterexample.
 Take